SeimuPVE/FabLab-Automate/README.md

 # FabLab-Automate
+TODO LIST :
-TODO : Set description and change title.
+	- Set description and change title.
+	- Correct schematics
+	- Do manual
+	- Correct names for menu in codes
+	- Correct the box
+	- Find an easy way to do the electronic.
+	- Do the communication.